-Protect yourself by taking these steps:
+Protect yourself by following these tips:

 In addition to draining the area, doctors may prescribe antibiotics for some people with MRSA infections.
 In a few cases, MRSA can spread throughout the body and cause problems like blood and joint infections — although complications like these are very rare in healthy people.

-People with infections can also help prevent other bacteria from becoming resistant to antibiotics in the future by taking the antibiotics that have been prescribed for them in the full amount until the prescription is finished (unless a doctor tells them it's OK to stop early).
+People with infections also can help prevent other bacteria from becoming resistant to antibiotics in the future by taking the antibiotics that have been prescribed for them in the full amount until the prescription is finished (unless a doctor tells them it's OK to stop early).
 Germs that are allowed to hang around after incomplete treatment of an infection are more likely to become resistant to antibiotics.

 Call the doctor if:

 Serious cases of MRSA are still rare.
 By taking these easy prevention steps, you can help keep it that way!

 Date reviewed: June 2014